abhishek-singh-BI/data_analytics_projects/MTD YTD Sales/README.md

 Link to solution : https://public.tableau.com/app/profile/abhishek6922/viz/SuperstoreSummary_15823590144180/SuperstoreSummary

-**Note : Global superstore data used and parallels were drawn in order to represent different slices of banking requirement.
+**Note : Global superstore data used and parallels were drawn in order to represent different slices of banking requirements.